The 20 Best Temple Syndrome Doctors Near Me in Washington, US

 Offers Telehealth

-Ian Glass is a Medical Genetics provider in Seattle, Washington.
+Ian Glass is a Medical Genetics provider practicing medicine in Seattle, Washington.
 Dr. Glass is rated as an Experienced provider by MediFind in the treatment of Temple Syndrome.
-His top areas of expertise are Joubert Syndrome, Hypotonia, Dandy-Walker Syndrome, and Cortical Dysplasia.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Joubert Syndrome, Hypotonia, Cortical Dysplasia, and Dandy-Walker Syndrome.
 Dr. Glass is currently accepting new patients.

 Experienced in Temple Syndrome